Ted Roberts: Early life and education

 Roberts was born to Lesley Roberts and Louise Kearney in Strathfield, New South Wales.
 After completing his education at Marist Brothers College in Randwick, Roberts worked in advertising and sales promotion before commencing his career as a freelance writer for television and film.

 Television screenwriter

 Ted Roberts began his career in television in the 1960s, writing early episodes of Skippy the Bush Kangaroo.
 The series was screened in over eighty countries and its theme tune, composed by Eric Jupp, is one of the best known and most recognisable Australian tunes.
-The long version (the B side on the 45rpm record) has lyrics written by Roberts.
+The long version (the B side on the 45 rpm record) has lyrics written by Roberts.

 Ted Roberts' other television credits include major Australian television series: Homicide (Seven Network, 1964–1976), Certain Women (ABC, 1973–1976), Rush (ABC 1974–1976), Patrol Boat (ABC 1979–1980), Just Us (telemovie, 1986, Seven Network), Water Rats (Nine Network, 1996–2001), A Country Practice, Blue Heelers, Mission Impossible and Star Trek.